KhatriSuson/aws-certified-cloud-practitioner/AWS-sercies&features/02-Application-Intefration.md

 4. **AWS Step Functions**
    - **Function**: A serverless orchestration service that allows you to coordinate multiple AWS services into serverless workflows.
 Step Functions lets you define workflows using state machines, enabling you to manage the flow of data and control the execution of tasks across AWS services.

----

-For further details and updates on these services, please refer to the official AWS documentation.

 ### 1. Amazon EventBridge
 - **Purpose**: A serverless event bus service for connecting applications using events.